vicharak-in/shrike_fpga/Docs/RP2040vsFPGA.md

 # Comparing the computing time of RP2040 to the FORGE FPGA SLG47910

 In the project We have tried to compare the computing of FPGA with The RP2040 MCU.
-The Compute is to calcluate the first 100 elements of the Fibonaci Seqeunce .
+The Compute is to calculate the first 100 elements of the Fibonacci Sequence .
-The nature of this task in sequencial it will iterate a for loop 100 times.
+The nature of this task in sequential it will iterate a for loop 100 times.

 The Project could be found here [Fibonaci_FPGA](../Projects/fibonaci_fpga)